paazmaya/maezato/README.md

 * `v0.8.0` (2018-11)
   - Fixed progress bar not filling to the end due to not counting forks
   - Removed `saveJson` option, since it was initially just for debugging the API payload
+  - Use SSH urls for fork remotes #16
 * `v0.7.0` (2018-10-05)
   - Option for omitting the username directory from the resulting directory structure #15
   - Include `npm-shrinkwrap.json` in the package to ensure working dependency versions